chenghz4/122B_p2/README.md

 ### Brief Explanation
 `Stars.java` is a Java servlet that talks to the database and get the stars.
 It returns a list of stars in the JSON format.
-The name of star is generated as a link to SingleStar page.
+The name of star is generated as a link to Single Star page.

 `index.js` is the main Javascript file that initiates an HTTP GET request to the `Stars.java` servlet.
 After the response is returned, `index.js` populates the table using the data it gets.